finelinelogo

 Ballet

 Our ballet program is based on the American Ballet Theatre National Training Curriculum developed by Franco De Vita and Raymond Lukens along with the Artistic & Medical Advisory Boards for the American Ballet Theatre.
 This curriculum is rooted in movement fundamentals and incorporates the French, Italian, Danish, and Russian schools of training.
 We focus on balance, alignment, coordination, and musicality to give students a strong ballet foundation, which can be useful in all styles of dance.
-We also embrace the professional training and dancing backgrounds of our faculty which have included the School of American Ballet, Central Pennsylvania Youth Ballet, North Carolina School of the Arts, New York City Ballet, New York University and Juilliard.

 Our ballet classes uphold a “task-involving climate” in which teachers encourage collaborative learning, effort, and positive self-talk ; we view mistakes as part of the learning process.
 Our teachers strive to be good roles models, set effective goals, and focus on helpful corrections.
 We feel dance education, specifically ballet, can encompass math, science, art, creative thinking, physical exercise, and A LOT of fun!